Word@Work, Let God's Word energise your working day!

 Galatians 6:9-10

-It is not easy to keep on doing the right things, especially when there is no sign that anybody appreciates it, and no evidence of any good effect.
-That is just like sowing.
+It is not easy to keep on doing the right thing, especially when there is no sign that anybody appreciates it, or if there is no evidence of any good effect.
+But doing what is right is just like agricultural sowing.
 There is always a time lag between the seed going into the ground and the harvest coming out.
-The farmer never knows, early on, how the weather may affect the crop, or even if the seed will germinate.
+The farmer never knows, early on, how the weather may affect the crop, or even how much of the seed will germinate (Mark 4:26-29).
+Those who sow generously will reap a bigger harvest (2 Corinthians 9:6).
 But if he does not sow, it is certain that he will not reap.

 The Importance Of Making The Point